Free Case Evaluation

 If a child suffers a birth injury due to medical negligence during the pregnancy, birth, and labor process, the child and family may be entitled to financial compensation.
 This is for losses both monetary and non-monetary, including:

 - Future healthcare costs, like occupational therapy, in-home care, or home modifications

 - Loss of wages or earning potential on the part of the parents

 Our attorneys can work to determine the full value of your losses and damages and help your family move on to a hopeful future.

 Speak with a strong Columbia birth injury lawyer who fights aggressively for innocent victims

 Birth injuries should rarely happen.
 Experienced doctors should prepare for a full range of delivery complications.
 If physicians, nurses, and hospitals fail to meet local medical standards, they should be held accountable.
 For effective help, do not delay seeking legal advice.
 Delay can hurt your case.
-The Columbia birth injury lawyers at McGowan, Hood & Felder, LLC, have the experience and tenacity you need.
+The Columbia birth injury lawyers at McGowan, Hood, Felder & Phillips, LLC, have the experience and tenacity you need.
 Call 803-327-7800 or fill out the contact form to schedule an appointment for a free case evaluation at our Columbia, South Carolina office.